Colaveloper/Polime/README.md

 ## How it works

-5 aspects of life are considered (each one with his own slider):
+5 aspects of life are considered (each one with its own slider):

 <img src="https://user-images.githubusercontent.com/63930332/120335726-006dc480-c2f2-11eb-86b8-99015c3459fe.png" alt="Polime screenshot" width="300"/>